xeptagondev/performance-app-methodology/methodology/values/transparency.md

 Each worth 50% of the total score.

+### Bureau Scoring

+For the bureaus, we follow the same approach as the global scoring but only for the bureaus.
+So this is not the average score of each of the country offices within the bureua, but rather the % of projects and tasks that are fully compliant with transparency requirements across all the country offices within the bureau.

 ### Country Office Scoring

 This is the same as the global scoring but only for the country office.